-OUTA, a civic action group of business associations and individuals, was formed in March 2012 to challenge SANRAL’s decision to implement e-Tolling of the recently upgraded freeway network in Gauteng, on the basis that it was irrational, unreasonable and illegal.
+OUTA, a civil action group of business associations and individuals, was formed in March 2012 to challenge SANRAL’s decision to implement e-Tolling of the recently upgraded freeway network in Gauteng, on the basis that it was irrational, unreasonable and illegal.
 We realize the need to pay for the road upgrade, but to be subject to the payment of Billions of Rands toward an inefficient toll collection process is unacceptable.
 Of serious concern was the sheer lack of meaningful public engagement by SANRAL, to E-Toll Gauteng’s freeways, which is required by law.
 More about OUTA, the reasons for its stance, the case and other detail can be found on this web site.

 What and Who is OUTA